Peering into the Unknown: Active View Selection with Neural Uncertainty Maps for 3D Reconstruction: Experiments

 \section{Experiments}

 For fair comparisons, we evaluate all AVS methods using the same experimental configurations.
-All methods use the same train, validation, and test splits for both in-domain (ID) and out-of-domain (OOD) scenarios, as specified in our NUM dataset (\textbf{Sec.~\ref{sec:umap_dataset}}).
 Each AVS method is allowed to select up to 20 viewpoints.
-These selected viewpoints are passed to Blender \cite{blender} to render 20 corresponding views at a resolution of $512 \times 512$, which are then fed into the same neural rendering models for 3D reconstruction.
-To avoid any confounding factors during evaluation, all neural rendering models are trained from scratch.
-As some AVS baselines require a pre-defined set of discrete candidate viewpoints, we adopt the same setup as in our PUN method by pre-defining a discrete set of 512 candidate viewpoints uniformly distributed over a spherical surface of radius 2.73.
-Note that, unlike these methods, our PUN method randomly samples 512 candidate viewpoints at each timestep and is free to select any arbitrary viewpoint from this sampled set.
+These selected viewpoints are passed to Blender \cite{blender} to render 20 corresponding views at a resolution of $512 \times 512$, which are then fed into the same backbone for 3D reconstruction.
+To avoid any confounding factors during evaluation, all 3D reconstruction backbones are trained from scratch.
+At each timestep, 512 candidate viewpoints are randomly sampled on a spherical surface of radius 2.73, and all the methods select a viewpoint from this sampled set.